-By standards, when an HTTP request is made from a browser, especially modern browsers, to a server, such a request must be accompanied by an HTTP request header.
+By standards, when there is an HTTP request from a browser, especially modern browsers, to a server, HTTP request header must accompany such a request.

 The job of this header, basically, is to tell the server which type of content will be sent to the browser for caching.
 And by content type, we mean compressed or uncompressed versions of a website’s content.